This page has information about the Residential Tenancies Bond Authority (RTBA), including advice on how to:

 All RTBA bond transactions, including lodgements, claims, tenant transfers, agent/landlord transfers (including transactions with supporting documentation such as a VCAT order), are submitted as either:

-- an electronic transaction, or
+- an electronic transaction (preferred)

-- a paper form submitted to the RTBA.
+- a paper form.

 For information on how to prepare and complete rental bond transactions, view the following pages:

-After the bond form is lodged
+After the bond is lodged

-Rejection of a form
+Rejection of paper forms